James Alexander Thom

 James Alexander Craig Thom (May 26, 1933 – January 30, 2023) was an American author, best known for his works in the Western genre and colonial American history which are noted for their historical accuracy borne of his painstaking research.
-Thom graduated from Butler University in 1961 with a BA in Journalism after serving in the United States Marine Corps in the Korean War.
+Thom graduated from Butler University in 1960 with a BA in Journalism after serving in the United States Marine Corps in the Korean War.
 He taught a course in journalism at Indiana University, and was a contributor to The Saturday Evening Post.
+His best known book is Follow the River, based on the Draper's Meadow massacre of 1755.